Company advised by Trump sons said it hoped to benefit from fed money, then took it back

 But when The Associated Press asked the Trump family business about the apparent conflict of interest, the document was revised and the line taken out.

 The original version of the securities filing said the target company should be “well positioned” to tap federal or state government incentives.
-That reference was taken out of the revised version of the filing.
+That reference was taken out of the revised version.

-The Trump Organization didn't reply to a question about whether New America still planned to benefit from government programs or why the line was cut.
-But the outside law firm Paul Weiss that helped prepare the document sent an email to AP saying it was “mistake” made by “scriveners,” an old term for transcribers of legal papers.

 Kathleen Clark, an expert in government ethics, said any excuses are too late because the Trumps had already tipped their hand.